soerr/UnturnedDocumentation/Rocket/permissions.md

 Rocket permissions system allows you to define groups which are also known as ranks or roles.
 Each group can have a set of permissions to execute certain commands or actions.

-You will find `Permissions.config.xml` file in the `Rocket` directory.
+You will find `Permissions.config.xml` file in the `Rocket` directory of your server.

+Having done changes to the permissions file, you need to restart the server or use the `/p reload` command to apply the changes.

 ```xml
 <?xml version="1.0" encoding="utf-8"?>